lmis/user-manager/README.md

 An application must send the same value both in the cookie `CSRF-Token` (local environment) or `__Host-CSRF-Token` as well as on the `X-CSRF-Token` header

 ### Roles
+Access to the endpoint `GET /api/user` requires no authentication but may return an empty struct.
-Access to endpoints under `/api/user` requires a valid `LOGIN_TOKEN` (obtained via login endpoint with correct credentials).
+Access to endpoints under `/api/user/` requires a valid `LOGIN_TOKEN` (obtained via login endpoint with correct credentials).
 Access to endpoints under `/api/user/settings` require the user's email adress to be verified.
 Access to endpoints under `/api/user/settings/sensitive` require a valid `SUDO_TOKEN` obtained via the sudo enpoint.